ReinhardMartin/dncs-http3/README.md

 As said earlier, Vagrant is used to manage the VMs and the networking side of the environment.
 The `Vagrantfile` is configured in order to:
 - set _ubuntu/bionic64_ as the hosts's OS
+- reserve 1024 MB of RAM to the client and server in order to run Google Chrome and the docker containers
 - enable the _X11 forwarding_ necessary to use the browser and the related performance evaluation tools

-- reserve 1024 MB of RAM to the client and server in order to run Google Chrome and the docker containers
+  config.ssh.forward_agent = true
+  config.ssh.forward_x11 = true